diethardsteiner/diethardsteiner.github.io/sample-files/pdi/streamlined-data-refinery/presentation.md

 What is it?

-- Users requests data based on certain attributes via web form
+- Users requests data based on certain attributes via web form (CDE)
-- Metadata driven ETL job/transformation sources and combines data
+- Metadata driven ETL job/transformation sources and combines data (PDI)
-- A semantic layer gets generated and publish to BA Server
+- A semantic layer gets generated and publish to BA Server (Mondrian, Metadata)
-- Users can analyse requested data
+- Users can analyse requested data (Pentaho Analyzer)

 It's a **solution**.